The Green Beads (1978)

 Despite some real tragedy in The Green Bead, all is not lost.
 An emerald necklace, a symbol of misplaced value, is broken and lost, while a cherished grandmother is restored to her joyful family.

 In spite of Peter’s rough beginnings coming to the United States, he succeeded as a scholar, author, and critic, having taught at Harvard, SUNY (New York), University of Wales, and San Diego State University, where in 1978 he founded one of the first institutional studies of Children’s Literature in North America.
-In addition to writing four books illustrated by Gorey and translating a half-dozen other authors, he has published hundreds of reviews, articles and poems as well as his classic The Annotated Charlotte’s Web.
+In addition to the four books illustrated by Gorey, Neumeyer’s prolific career included translating a half-dozen books, publishing hundreds of reviews, articles and poems as well as his classic The Annotated Charlotte’s Web.
 He maintains an active life with daily walks, writing poetry, and visiting family and many creative friends from around the world.

 By Malcolm Whyte